You can send Events using Google Tag Manager, Google Analytics, or Segment

 - Avoid passing detailed errors logs.

 Following the steps below will allow you to confirm if your Events API calls are successfully received by Hotjar.
 If you're not familiar with your browser console or developer tools, consider looping in a team member who has more knowledge of these tools or a web developer to assist you.

 Enable Hotjar debug logs in your browser console.

 Open the page where you want to test the Event and add the ?hjDebug=1 parameter to the end of the URL.
 Here are a couple of examples of what it might look like:

-If you're not familiar with your browser developer tools, or the Console, check out this guide to learn how to open your browser console.
-Below are some keyboard shortcuts for a few popular browsers:
+If you're not familiar with your browser developer tools, or the console, check out this guide to learn how to open your browser console.

 We also recommend that you go through the steps that your user would, to trigger the event automatically.
 If the event is fired automatically, then you'll know that your code is implemented successfully.